embracefailure/embracefailure.github.io/_pages/about.md

 I dream about solving problems with technology, so I am practising empowering people and working on cool projects.

-With experience in previous research on semantic segmentation, I am currently interested in Deep Learning.
+I am currently interested in affordance learning in robotics, I'm also amazed by the potential that Agent AI brings to existing workflow.

 Feel free to reach out if you'd like to discuss ideas or explore new possibilities in tech innovation!